lobosan/ruac/api/README.md

 Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+1. Make sure you have [NodeJS](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
-2. Install your dependencies
+2. Install dependencies

     ```
-    cd path/to/ruac_api; npm install
+    yarn
     ```

-3. Start your app
+3. Start the server

     ```
-    npm start
+    yarn start
     ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all the tests in the `test/` directory will be run.

 ## Scaffolding